 5. Hardwood Dovetail Drawer Boxes

 If your drawers are bending and bowing, or the front faces are falling off, then you should consider a higher quality drawer box.
 The drawer boxes and joints are among the first things to fall apart in low-end kitchen cabinetry.
-Lesser quality construction, usually secured with staples and notched butt joints, do not have the strength of hardwood dovetail drawer boxes, where the sides are milled to include interlocking teeth.
+Lesser quality construction, usually secured with staples and notched butt joints, do not have the strength of hardwood dovetail drawer boxes.
+Dovetail drawers have sides that are milled to include interlocking teeth.

 - Hardwood dovetail drawer box

-Solid hardwood drawer boxes with dovetail joints and heavy plywood bottoms set the standard for quality American cabinetry because of their long-lasting durability and the beauty of the joint.
+Solid hardwood drawer boxes with dovetail joints and heavy plywood bottoms set the standard for quality American cabinetry.
+Their long-lasting durability and the beauty of the joint are outstanding.
 A high-quality hardwood drawer box will have sides of 5/8-inch or thicker solid maple or birch.
 The sides meet at dovetail joints, where the strength of the joint comes from the wood itself.
 A strong plywood drawer bottom, fully captured on four sides in dado (grooved) joints, is glued and nailed in place.

 - Other materials and construction